Welcome!

-This blog post is dedicated to an interview with a professional integrator, Sergey Staroseletski of Stardome.
+The following blog post is dedicated to an interview with Sergey Staroseletski, a professional integrator currently working at Stardome.

 Sergey Staroseletski, of Stardom, integrator

 • Hi Sergey!
-Great to have with us today.
-Tell us, why would you recommend integrating HVAC into a Home Automation system?
+Great to have you with us today.
+First, why would you recommend integrating HVAC into a home automation system?

-Sergey: First, I would recommend considering integrating all the appliances that the homeowner would like to control from inside the house – or from outside.
-And HVAC is one of them.
+Sergey: In general, I would recommend integrating all the appliances that the homeowner would like to control, and HVAC is one of them.

-Many homeowners want to integrate HVAC, as it is very comfortable to control it remotely.
-For example, properly integrated HVAC allows the homeowner to turn the air conditioning on before they get home, so that the house will be cooler and more pleasant when they arrive.
+Many homeowners want to integrate HVAC systems, as it is very comfortable to control them remotely.
+A properly integrated HVAC system allows the homeowner to turn the air conditioning on before they get home, so that the house will be cooler and more pleasant when they arrive.

-Sergey: Integrating HVAC into the Home Automation system allows the homeowner to set a timer for the HVAC, determine for how long the air conditioning will be working, and at what temperature.
+Sergey: Integrating HVAC into home automation allows the homeowner to set a timer for its operation, determining how long it will be working, and the desired setpoint.

-We decided to program the HVAC’s timer through the Home Automation system to automatically set the temperature to 22°C/71.6°F for two hours, and then change to 23°C/73.4°F – and repeat.
-This solved the problem perfectly, and automatically.
+We decided to program the HVAC system's timer through the home automation platform to set the temperature to 22°C/71.6°F for two hours, then change to 23°C/73.4°F, and repeat.
+This solved the problem perfectly and automatically.

 • Are there more benefits for HVAC integration that you can tell us about?

 One of the most popular scenarios is that of the home movie theater.
 Let’s say the homeowner wants to watch a movie.
-He or she can program a scenario of “watching a movie,” the lights will turn on for 10 minutes and then dim; the audio-video and the projector systems will turn on; the TV will turn on; and the HVAC will turn on to a setpoint of, let’s say, 25°C (77°F).
+He or she can program a “watching a movie” setup, in which the lights will turn on for 10 minutes and then dim; the audio-video and the projector systems will turn on; the TV will turn on; and the HVAC will turn on to a setpoint of, let’s say, 25°C (77°F).

 • What HVAC integration challenges have you encountered?

 Sergey: I’ve been using CoolAutomation’s solutions for years now.
-But I have to tell you, that before that the whole process of HVAC integration wasn’t easy.
-As each HVAC manufacturer has its own unique protocol, we had to understand each and every one of those protocols, and write a separate module for each HVAC brand.
-And each time a single component changed HVAC-wise, we had to readjust the module accordingly.
+But I have to tell you that before that, the whole process of HVAC integration wasn’t easy.
+As each HVAC manufacturer has its own unique protocol, we had to understand each and every one of those protocols and write a separate module for every HVAC brand.
+Even if just one component changed HVAC-wise, we had to readjust the module accordingly.

-We also used different adapters (such as BACnet), that sometimes worked well – and sometimes didn’t.
+We also used different adapters that sometimes worked well – and sometimes didn’t.

-These issues made the HVAC integration cumbersome, inefficient, and very time consuming.
+These issues made HVAC integration cumbersome, inefficient, and very time-consuming.

 • How did you solve this challenge?

-Sergey: We managed to solve it once CoolAutomation came along.
+Sergey: It was solved once CoolAutomation came along.

 Once we started using CoolAutomation’s solutions, everything became easier, simpler, and faster.

-Now we’re not concerned with which HVAC brand or model is installed on-site.
-All we need to do is connect the HVAC to CoolAutomation’s solution, and to the Home Automation controller – and the HVAC is integrated in no time.
+These days, we’re not concerned with which HVAC brand or model is installed on-site.
+All we need to do is connect the HVAC system to CoolAutomation’s devices and the home automation controller, and the HVAC system is integrated in no time.

-• What would you recommend for people who want to automate their home?
+• What would you recommend for those seeking to automate their home?

-Sergey: I would suggest they take time to fully understand the concepts of a smart home, and consider the benefits of integrating each appliance or system into it: electricity, lightning, smart recordings, alarm, doors, shutters, audio-video, HVAC, etc. As part of that, they should think about what they would like to include in different scenarios.
+Sergey: I would suggest they take time to fully understand the potential capabilities of a smart home, and consider the benefits of integrating each appliance or system into it: electricity, lightning, security, doors, shutters, audio-video, HVAC, etc. This includes considering what they would like to include as part of different operational scenarios.

 Stay Connected